 Welcome from the Housemaster of Drake

-As ‘the originals’, the pupils in Drake will be building on the ethos of the School with a clear sense of community and purpose.
+As ‘the originals’, the pupils in Drake build on the ethos of the School with a clear sense of community and purpose.
 The mantra of ‘I’ am Drake is at the forefront focusing on the pillars of: Involvement, Inclusion, Integrity and Independence.
 All pupils in the house are encouraged to develop a range of skills allowing them to prosper at school but also be well prepared for life beyond RHS.

 The aim within the House is clear: the development of the whole person, where academic excellence, breadth of co-curricular involvement and pastoral care and wellbeing are all to the fore, thus allowing the individual to flourish.
 Pupils are encouraged to show academic maturity towards their studies but also to explore the wider opportunities on offer, where they can enhance their creativity and diversity whilst representing themselves, their house and the school with distinction.
 ‘Education’ in its truest sense is central to Drake House.

 The welfare of each pupil is key.
 Drake offers a friendly, respectful and purposeful environment where pupils are challenged to push beyond their apparent potential and try their hand at the variety of activities on offer.
 In the process this will give them the confidence to ‘put their head above the parapet’ whilst enjoying the safety net of the house, tutor team and matron to support them.
 Drake is fortunate to have a strong set of tutors who have the best interests of their tutees at heart, allied to the calm, knowledgeable experience of Cathy Cantelo and Val George as our matrons (the glue holding us all together!).